JokerJohn/LIO_SAM_6AXIS/README.md

 ## Credits

-LIO_SAM_6AXIS was developed by John Doe and Jane Doe.
 We would like to thank TixiaoShan for creating the LIO_SAM project that served as the foundation for this work.

 ## Acknowledgments